top of page

 When RNZ’s Ruth Hill contacted me about my September 2020 astroturfing article, a year later I would be facing prison time.

-My article was an excerpt from a book that I was writing.
-Days after Ruth’s April 2021 RNZ article, the trouble started.
 Former Act deputy leader Beth Houlbrooke and her son, Taxpayers’ Union campaign manager Louis Houlbrooke, got pretty worked up.
 Louis described it as “Tantalising journalism.”
-Chris Penk MP called it a “Weird and ridiculous item.”
+Local MP Chris Penk, who hosted Taxpayers' Union events in Parliament, called it a “Weird and ridiculous item.”
 Days later, someone lodged a baseless complaint with the Law Society, which was ignored.

-Beth Houlbrooke and her boyfriend then tried to provoke fights with me at a bar.
+Beth Houlbrooke and her drunk boyfriend then tried to provoke fights with me at a bar.
 Following a second attempt, the bar manager told them off.
-“The police will believe me!
-I’m Beth Houlbrooke!” she proclaimed, which made many laugh.
+In response, she drunkenly shouted:

 I applied for a restraining order.
 Days later, the Law Society was pressured again by the same person.
 Instead of defending her actions, Beth Houlbrooke sent the local police a malicious dossier about me prepared by Act’s Campaign Manager, Stu Wilson.